 Bake for 14-15 minutes.
 The cookies will be cracked and edges set.
 Be careful not to over bake as they will dry out.

 Allow them to cool on the baking sheets for 10 minutes before transferring to cooling racks.
 If desired, use a dull knife to push the edges into perfectly round shapes for bakery-style cookies!
+Or screw it…just eat them.

-When testing gluten-free cookie recipes, I experiment with different oven temperatures to see how it affects lift, texture, and chew.
+When testing my favorite gluten-free cookie recipes, I experiment with different oven temperatures to see how it affects lift, texture, and chew.
 Through these trials I have found baking cookies in a 325°F oven rather than 350°F yields better results.

 The texture is softer and fudgier, without being dense or sticky.
 A lower oven allows more time for fats to coat and absorb into the gluten-free starches, but doesn’t affect how the cookies spread or lift.